hikettei/cl-waffe/Readme.md

 This is still experimental but...

-In `(with-jit)` macro, cl-waffe dynamically defines the kernel functions with lazy-evaluation system.
+In `(with-jit)` macro, cl-waffe dynamically defines the kernel functions with lazy-evaluation system. (currently only for blas)

 ```lisp